rtyle/upnp-connect/README.md

 This includes the special **UPnP (Connect) MAC** SmartThings Devices.
 You can remove any of the **UPnP (Connect)** SmartApp's Devices manually if you want but if they still exist on your LAN they will be recreated automatically the next time they are discovered.
+If you don't want **UPnP (Connect)** to create any more discovered devices, turn off the *Create discovered devices* setting.

+**UPnP (Connect)** will add a prefix to the *friendlyName* of a UPnP device when creating/labeling a new SmartThings device.
+By default, this 'UPnP '.
+This *Device label prefix* can be changed or even removed in the SmartApp's settings.